anishka22m/IPL2022_DataAnalysis/README.md

 - Visualized key stats.
 - Created the ultimate IPL team.

-## Getting Started

-1. Clone this repository.
-2. Open the Jupyter Notebook to explore the analysis.
-3. Feel free to contribute or reach out for questions!

 ## Dependencies

 - Python 3.x
 - Jupyter Notebook
 - pandas, numpy, matplotlib, seaborn

-## Contributions

-Contributions are welcome!
-Submit a pull request for improvements.

-## License

-This project is under the MIT License.

----

 Let's talk IPL cricket! 🏏